 Manhattan Rentals Under $2,500 on StreetEasy Article continues below

-History and Origins of the Fair Housing Act
+History and origins of the Fair Housing Act

 For much of the late 19th and early 20th centuries, the legacy of slavery and Jim Crow laws created a discriminatory and hostile environment for Black people and other minority groups.
-They were prevented from living in areas deemed to be for whites only.
+They were prevented from living in areas deemed to be “for whites only.”
 Although laws were subsequently passed to make such discriminatory practices illegal, some still occur.
 Examples include:

-It wasn’t until the seminal passage of the Fair Housing Act that the federal government took concrete, wide-sweeping action to counteract housing discrimination like the above.
-Also known as the Civil Rights Act of 1968 — a follow up to the 1964 Civil Rights Act — it creates more equitable housing opportunities for all.
+It wasn’t until the seminal passage of the Fair Housing Act on April 11, 1968 that the federal government took concrete, wide-sweeping action to counteract housing discrimination like steering, redlining, and blockbusting.
+Also known as Title VIII of the Civil Rights Act of 1968 — a follow-up to the 1964 Civil Rights Act — the Fair Housing Act created more equitable housing opportunities for all.

 Queens Rentals Under $2,500 on StreetEasy Article continues below